De Beers: Operations

 Trading of rough diamonds takes place through two channels – De Beers Global Sightholder Sales (GSS) and De Beers Auction Sales.
 GSS sells about 90% of De Beers's rough diamonds, by value, and features wholly owned and joint venture operations in South Africa (De Beers Sightholder Sales South Africa), Botswana (DTCB), and Namibia (NDTC).
 They sort, value and sell 33% (2013) of the world's rough diamonds by value.

-There are two main types of customer for rough diamonds – Sightholders and Accredited Buyers.
+There are two main types of customers for rough diamonds – Sightholders and Accredited Buyers.
 Sightholders have a term contract.
-Accredited Buyers (a customer type introduced in 2014–15) have a more ad hoc arrangement.
+Accredited Buyer status, introduced in 2015, allows companies that are not traditional Sightholders to access diamonds that were not allocated to existing Sightholders.
 De Beers also sells about 10% of its rough diamonds through online auction sales.
 The company pioneered the approach in 2008 when it broke with 44 years of direct sales to hold the diamond industry's first online international auction sale.
 It is now the world's leader in this kind of auction sale.

-De Beers employs more than 30,000 people around the globe on five continents, with more than 17,000 employees in Africa.
+De Beers employs more than 30,000 people on five continents, with more than 17,000 employees in Africa.
 Almost 8,000 people are employed in Botswana, around 6,200 in South Africa, nearly 2,900 in Namibia, some 1,260 in Canada and about 320 in exploration.

 In February 2020, De Beers reported its worst set of earnings since the company was bought by miner Anglo American in 2012.